moemilan/ansible-os-patch/roles/os_patching/README.md

 - `google_client_id`: Google Client ID.
 - `google_client_secret`: Google Client Secret.
 - `google_refresh_token`: Google Refresh Token.
-To obtain the google_client_id, google_client_secret, and google_refresh_token, you need to create a new project in the Google Developers Console, enable the Google Sheets API, and create OAuth 2.0 credentials.
-For detailed instructions, refer to the Google Sheets API documentation.

 ### Nagios Variables
 - `nagios_url`: URL for Nagios.